electric-sql/electric/.changeset/selfish-rings-mate.md

 "@core/elixir-client": patch
 ---

-Always use sorted query parameters in official clients for stable URLs.
+Always use sorted query parameters in official clients to ensure Shape URLs are cached consistently.